-This post is dedicated to all of the wonderful people out there who are embracing collaborative consumption on a business and everyday level who sometimes find it a little bit hard to explain the concept to friends, family and people in the street.
-In particular, this is my little bit of love for the guys from Open Shed.
+This post has been updated (from 2012 to 2020) is dedicated to all of the wonderful people out there who are embracing collaborative consumption on a business and everyday level who sometimes find it a little bit hard to explain the concept to friends, family and people in the street.
+This is inspired by my previous work with Open Shed but also answers some of the questions asked when using the Illawarra venture Make-Do Library of Things in the old Bulli bowling club and the Port Kembla Library of Things on Wentworth Street Port Kembla.

-What the heck is all this stuff about Collaborative Consumption?
+What the heck is all this stuff about the Collaborative Consumption scene?

 Take yourself back to kindergarten or pre-school…